BIPOLAR DISORDER AND SSD BENEFITS

 Almost anyone can develop Bipolar II disorder.
 Almost 2.5% of the U.S. population suffers from some form of bipolar disorder, which is nearly 6 million people.
 People with Bipolar II disorder can benefit from medicine that levels out the highs and lows of mood disorder.
 Medications can prevent the negative consequences of hypomania and they also prevent episodes of severe depression.
 If you have severe symptoms of bipolar disorder, then you should qualify for Social Security benefits.

 Most people with bipolar disorder can be treated using a combination of different treatments.
 These treatments can include one or more of the following:

-- Learning to recognise the signs of an episode of depression or mania, so that you can change your behavior as soon as possible or remove the trigger that starts the behavior.
+- SIGNS: Learning to recognise the signs of an episode of depression or mania, so that you can change your behavior as soon as possible or remove the trigger that starts the behavior.

-- Psychological treatment, such as counseling on a weekly basis.
+- TREATMENT: Psychological treatment, such as counseling on a weekly basis.
 This can help you deal with depression and provide advice on how to improve your symptoms.

 BIPOLAR DISORDER AND WINNING SSD BENEFITS

 If you have Bipolar Disorder, then you might be eligible for SSDI or SSI benefits.
 SSD benefits replace your income if you are unable to work due to a mental condition.
 If your Bipolar Disorder symptoms are severe enough that you cannot work, then filing for Social Security benefits is a good option.

 In order to win benefits, you must have a mental diagnosis from a mental health doctor.
 Typically, your doctor must be a psychologist or psychiatrist.
 You will need their support if you hope to obtain benefits.